TylerinaSpark/San-Francisco-family/README.md

 For the **SF Hello** typeface, it is restricted to Apple employees and permitted contractors and vendors.

 ## Notice
 Every font in this repository belongs to [Apple](https://www.apple.com).
 The purpose of this repository, and its website, is to demonstrate the San Francisco font family, and under no circumstances is it used for commercial purposes.
-Every font here is obtainable through public means, by taking from Apple applications like Xcode, macOS, iOS and Apple website.

 ## Preview the fonts
 You can visit https://windyboy1704.github.io/San-Francisco-family/ to try out the fonts.